Jeff Probst: Career

 In February 2013, Probst teamed up with Christopher Tebbetts to release the first of Scholastic's adventure series Stranded, aimed at middle school students, grades 4–6.
 It follows the story of Vanessa, Buzz, Carter, and Jane as they are left on a deserted island and forced to fend for themselves.
 It started out as a regular vacation but when a storm sets in, the kids are shipwrecked in the middle of the South Pacific without any parents.
 They must find a way to work together if they are ever to get off the island.
 Stranded is the first of the three-book series.

 In November 2013 and January 2014, Probst appeared as himself on the sitcom Two and a Half Men in two season 11 episodes, "Some Kind of Lesbian Zombie" and "Baseball.
 Boobs.
 Boobs.
-Baseball.".
+Baseball".

 In December 2016, Probst appeared as himself on the sitcom Life in Pieces, in the episode "Swim Survivor Zen Talk".

+In October 2022, Probst appeared on Saturday Night Live in the season 48 episode hosted by Jack Harlow.
+He appeared in the "Joker Wedding" sketch.

 Personal life

 Probst was married to his first wife, psychotherapist Shelley Wright, from 1996 to 2001.
 In 2004, after filming on Survivor: Vanuatu wrapped, he began dating one of the contestants, Julie Berry.
 They broke up in early 2008.

-Probst married his second spouse, Lisa Ann Russell, on December 5, 2011.
-Through this marriage, Probst is a stepfather to Russell's two children, son Michael (born in 2004) and daughter Ava (born in 2006), from her former marriage to actor Mark-Paul Gosselaar.
-Probst has stated that he and his partner amicably share custody with Gosselaar and his second partner, and that the children consider all four to be parents.
+Probst married his second wife, Lisa Ann Russell, on December 5, 2011.
+Through this marriage, Probst is a stepfather to Russell's two children, son Michael (b.
+2004) and daughter Ava (b.
+2006), from her former marriage to actor Mark-Paul Gosselaar.
+Probst has stated that he and his wife amicably share custody with Gosselaar and his second wife, and that the children consider all four to be parents.

 Probst keeps the snuffer that he uses to snuff the torches when a contestant is voted out of the game as a souvenir after every season of Survivor.

 He has written a book called Stranded, based on the show Survivor.
 As an ordained minister, he has presided over the weddings of several of his friends.

 Awards

 On September 21, 2008, Probst won the first Primetime Emmy Award for Outstanding Host for a Reality or Reality-Competition Program.
 He won the same award in 2009, 2010, and 2011.
-The Los Angeles Times attributed Probst's undefeated track record in the category to his penchant for interacting with contestants on a compassionate personal level unseen in any of his competitors, transcending his role of host to that of counselor.
+The Los Angeles Times attributed Probst's track record in the category to his penchant for interacting with contestants on a compassionate personal level unseen in any of his competitors, transcending his role of host to that of counselor.